List of Once Upon a Time characters: Zelena

-Zelena/Wicked Witch of the West/Kelly West (seasons 3–7), portrayed by Rebecca Mader and Isabella Blake-Thomas, is the older daughter of Cora Mills and a gardener, Jonathan, half-sister of Regina "The Evil Queen" Mills, mother of Robin, and Chad's fiancée.
+Zelena/Wicked Witch of the West/Kelly West (seasons 3–7), portrayed by Rebecca Mader (adult) and Isabella Blake-Thomas (young), is the older daughter of Cora Mills and a gardener, Jonathan, half-sister of Regina "The Evil Queen" Mills, mother of Robin, and Chad's fiancée.
 Abandoned as a child, Zelena wishes for family love but grows envious of her half-sister Regina for getting everything she ever wanted.
 After she was trained by Rumplestiltskin, in hopes of changing her past, Zelena collects ingredients to activate a time portal, although her plans were thwarted.
 Zelena later chooses to mend her sisterly bond with Regina after the birth of her daughter Robin.
 After a new curse is cast, Zelena becomes Kelly West and is engaged to Chad, but regains her memories from Regina.
 After the United Realms is created, Zelena chooses to remain with Chad.